 B-Plan is a distribution company established by Bufo and based in Helsinki, Finland.
 The company was founded in the fall of 2013 for adapting with the ever-changing funding and distribution practises in the industry.
 B-Plan engineers a custom-made, unique distribution plan for each movie, utilizing its marketing resources and know-how in a targeted manner.
 In effect, B-Plan aims to further streamline the steps in between production, selling and distribution.

-B-Plan’s forthcoming titles include Aki Kaurismäki’s new film The Other Side of Hope (premiere in February 2017), Jouni Hiltunen’s nature documentary Matka merelle (premiere on March 2017) and European 3D animation Richard the Stork (premiere in April 2017).
+B-Plan latest releases include Aki Kaurismäki’s new film The Other Side of Hope (February 2017), Jouni Hiltunen’s nature documentary Matka merelle (March 2017) and European 3D animation Richard the Stork (April 2017).